frequency-chain/docs/pages/Networks/Troubleshooting.md

 ## Short-term: Switch to a Different Node

-While not all nodes can support all situations, nodes are mostly interchangable.
+While not all nodes can support all situations, nodes are mostly interchangeable.
 Thus, for basic short-term fixes, even public nodes maybe a fix.

 ## Common Logs